nixpal/shellcloak/README.md

 - The javascript file will detect the browser and will redirect the user based on that browser.

 ### This was tested on Windows 7 x86 and it's working fine.
-I haven't tested it on other boxex.
+I haven't tested it on other boxes.
 I will try to add x64 later for Windows7 and Windows 10.
 Wait for updates.